Executor

 interfaces.Execute(Task)

-: Submits a task to this executor for immediate execution upon scheduling.The
+: Submit a task to this executor for immediate execution upon scheduling.The parameter

 Task

-signature.This interface can be called during the Initialize/Start phase, but the executor only guarantees task execution after the Start phase.
-Therefore, calling this interface before the Start phase may only queue the task in the executor’s task queue without immediate execution, which will begin after Start.
+.This interface can be called during the Initialize/Start phase, but the executor only guarantees to start executing after the Start phase.
+Therefore, calling this interface before the Start phase may only enqueue the task into the executor’s task queue without immediate execution, and the task will start executing only after the Start phase.

 Now()->datetime

-: Gets the current time within the executor’s time system.For most executors, this returns the standard system time.
+: Get the time in this executor’s time system.For general executors, this returns the standard system time.

-Some special executors with time adjustment capabilities may return processed time.
+For some special executors with time-scaling functionality, this may return processed time.

 ExecuteAt(datetime, Task)

-: Executes a task at a specified time.The first parameter—the time point—is based on the executor’s time system.
+: Execute a task at a specific time point.The first parameter - time point, is based on this executor’s time system.

 The second parameter